 Local anglers agree, Lake Erie is capable of producing trophy channel cats and is a legitimate trophy channel cat destination for this bank-only tournament.

 The Lake Erie Catfish Challenge Tournament Series originated in the fall of 2020.
 Lake Erie has a growing reputation as a great destination for trophy channel cats and it has adequate facilities to host quality tournaments.

-Catfish angler Bill Ladlee recognized the opportunity and put a plan in motion to bring a catfishing tournament to Lake Erie.
+Catfish angler Bill Ladlee recognized the opportunity and put a plan in motion to bring a bank-only catfishing tournament to Lake Erie.
 If local and traveling anglers would support the tournament Ladlee was willing to put in the necessary work.